 It didn’t take long.
-Within an hour of leaving home, two girls lay silently in North Memorial hospital cribs while the community slumbered before its Christmas festivities.
+Within an hour of leaving home, the two little ones lay silently in North Memorial hospital cribs while the community slumbered before its Christmas festivities.
 And there we lay, a new born family of five in a hospital.
-The slightly premature beauties found their home in the NICU.
+These premature beauties found their home in the NICU.
 A strange, but mysteriously beautiful place to spend Christmas Eve.
 While the world dons its gay apparel, carves its roast beast, and decks its halls, many care for the world’s smallest just trying to make it.
-Something distinctly Kingdom took place there.
+Something distinctly divine took place there.
 Something distinctly Christmas took place there in an NICU in Robbinsdale, MN.
-No fanfare, no hoopla, little to no gay apparel, roast beasts or decked halls.
-Just babies born in ways no one expected nor hoped; babies born with less than average chances, but with teams of people willing to fight with everything they have to give them life.
+No fanfare, no hoopla, little to no gay apparel, roast beasts or decked halls, but Nat King Cole singing “O Little Town of Bethlehem” helped.
+Otherwise, it was merely babies born in ways no one expected nor hoped; babies born with less than average chances, but with teams of people willing to fight with everything they have to give them life.

 That’s Christmas, that’s God in the flesh; people giving everything they have to give those with less than average chances a chance to make it in this scary but beautiful world.
 Of course God would show up in Christmas in the NICU.
 Where else?
 If a mange place would suffice 2000 years ago, why not an NICU today?
 Yes, indeed it was, distinctly Christmas.
 The most strangely wonderful and beautiful Christmas of my life.